Tesco: 2010s

 In 2010, Tesco started funding a small film studio intended to produce Tesco-exclusive direct-to-DVD films.
 The first film was released on 6 September called Paris Connections, based on a popular novel by Jackie Collins.

-In 2013, Tesco confirmed that it was pulling out of its US market (Fresh & Easy) stores in April, after it filed for Chapter 11 bankruptcy, at a reported cost of £1.2 billion.
+In 2013, Tesco pulled out of its US market (Fresh & Easy) stores in April, after it filed for Chapter 11 bankruptcy, at a reported cost of £1.2 billion.
 In September, Tesco announced that it would sell the business to Ronald Burkle's Yucaipa Companies for an undisclosed amount.
 That same month, Tesco launched its first tablet computer, a seven-inch model called Hudl.
 Tesco also purchased the restaurant and cafe chain Giraffe for £48.6 million.

-In 2015, Tesco confirmed the sale of its Blinkbox on-demand video service and its fixed-line telephone and broadband business to TalkTalk.
+In 2015, Tesco sold its Blinkbox on-demand video service and its fixed-line telephone and broadband business to TalkTalk.
 In January, Tesco sold the Blinkbox Music streaming service to now-defunct Guvera, and confirmed it would close its Blinkbox Books service by the end of February.

 In 2016, Tesco confirmed it was seeking to sell Dobbies Garden Centres, Giraffe Restaurants, and Harris + Hoole to concentrate on its main supermarket business.

-In 2017, it was announced that Tesco had reached an agreement to merge with Britain's biggest wholesaler Booker Group.
-There were however concerns over market dominance with Tesco being Britain's largest food retailer and Booker being the UK's largest wholesaler.
-In April, the company confirmed it would sell its in-shop opticians' business to Vision Express.
+In 2017, Tesco reached an agreement to merge with Britain's biggest wholesaler Booker Group.
+There were concerns over market dominance with Tesco being Britain's largest food retailer and Booker being the UK's largest wholesaler.
+In April, the company sold its in-shop opticians' business to Vision Express.
 In June, Tesco announced a major cost-cutting initiative that would reduce the company's workforce by over 1,200 workers.
 Key reductions included over a quarter of its employees in Welwyn Garden City and Hatfield, and the closure of the call centre in Cardiff.
 The company hoped to reduce costs by £1.5 billion.

 In 2019, Tesco announced another cost-cutting initiative that would close the food counters in 90 stores, affecting around 9,000 workers.
 In October 2019, Tesco announced that CEO Dave Lewis would step down in 2020, and would be succeeded by Ken Murphy.

+In February 2020, Tesco announced the sale of its 20% stake in its Chinese joint venture with China Resources for £257 million.
+The joint venture, created in 2014, had taken over all of Tesco’s stores in China.
+In March 2020, Tesco announced the sale of its operations in Thailand and Malaysia, comprising 2,000 stores (including Tesco Lotus supermarkets), to Charoen Pokphand Group for $10 billion.
+In June 2020, Tesco announced the sale of its operations in Poland, comprising nearly 300 stores, to Salling Group for £165 million.

+In 2023, Tesco acquired all nine Shoprite shops on the Isle of Man from the Nicholson family who had built the chain up since 1972.